A generalization of weight polynomials to matroids: Generalized weight polynomials and a generalized enumerator

 \subsection{Equivalence to the Tutte polynomial}

-It was shown in \cite{JP} that for vector matroids derived from a code, the extended weight enumerator of the code determines the Tutte polynomial of the matroid -- and vice versa.
+It was shown in \cite{JP} that the extended weight enumerator of a linear code is equivalent to the Tutte polynomial of its associated matroid.
 We shall see that this is still true when it comes to matroids and their enumerators, in general.
-Despite being generalizations of the ones found in \cite{JP}, the proofs of Lemma \ref{r1} and Theorems \ref{Tutte1} and \ref{Tutte2} are given here as well -- for the sake of completeness and readability.
+After a small leap (Proposition \ref{jan}), an analogous proof to the one found in \cite{JP} for linear codes went through. \begin{proposition} \end{proposition} \begin{proof}